pulumi/docs/content/blog/esc-sync-with-iac/index.md

 })
 ```

-When the webhook is triggered (i.e. the "my-imported-env" environment is updated), a deployment is automatically triggered, and the secrets and configuration values are synced to AWS Secrets Manager.
+When the webhook is triggered (i.e. the "my-project/my-imported-env" environment is updated), a deployment is automatically triggered, and the secrets and configuration values are synced to AWS Secrets Manager.

 ## Embracing a New Era of Secret Management

 Using Infrastructure as Code to synchronize secrets and configuration across platform boundaries represents a significant step forward in secret management.
 By centralizing and automating the handling of sensitive data, it addresses the key challenges of traditional approaches.
 Secret sprawl becomes a thing of the past, and the risks associated with manual updates are significantly reduced.

-Whether you're working with AWS Secrets Manager, Azure Key Vault, GCP Secrets Manager or other platforms, Pulumi ESC provides a streamlined solution that ensures your secrets are always secure and up-to-date.
+Whether you're working with AWS Secrets Manager, Azure Key Vault, GCP Secrets Manager, GitHub Secrets or other platforms, Pulumi ESC provides a streamlined solution that ensures your secrets are always secure and up-to-date.
 It offers the convenience and security of a single source of truth for all your secrets, allowing you to focus on building and improving your applications rather than wrestling with secret management.

 We encourage you to explore [Pulumi's documentation](https://www.pulumi.com/docs/pulumi-cloud/esc/get-started) and dive into the [Pulumi ESC Examples repository](https://github.com/pulumi/esc-examples/tree/main/sync) to see how you can implement this powerful tool in your own projects.
 Join our vibrant [community on Slack](https://slack.pulumi.com/) to discuss your experiences, ask questions, and share insights.
 Together, we can make secret management simpler, more secure, and more efficient.